Welcome to Marshall Ringler's Website!

 I just finished a 1400-mile round trip adventure!
 I rode to the annual Meeting Of The Minds XS1100 rally in Texas, and met several other XS11 owners.
 The trip there was uneventful, but it rained while I was there, and discovered that one of my coils was cracked, and didn't like the rain.
 A bit of JB Weld sealed the crack, and I rode half of the trip home in solid rain, with no issues.
 While I was there, I learned several things about the differences between the years/models of XS's that I had not known before.
 The long ride definitely stressed my 30-year-old seat, and I will be needing to fix that soon.

-Resources for other riders:
+Resources for riders:

 So, you have an XS11, but you're not sure what model it is?